 Five housing units are proposed - three 2-bedroom units and two 3-bedroom units.
-A breakdown of the unit sizes and locations is provided in the application.
+A breakdown of the unit sizes and locations is provided in the revised application.
 A total of 12.75 full time equivalents (FTEs) are generated by the 1020 East Cooper Project.
-The units are to be rented to Aspen Pitkin County Housing Authority (APCHA) qualified local employees and are likely to be designated Category 3.
-All units have exterior storage, private outdoor space either on a deck or front porch, and are within the APCHA recommended size range.
+The units are to be rented to Aspen Pitkin County Housing Authority (APCHA) qualified local employees and are to be designated Category 4 or below.
+All units have extra storage, private outdoor space either on a deck or front porch, and are within the APCHA recommended size range.